Are Siamese Cats Hypoallergenic? Vet-Approved Facts & FAQ

 What Is the Science Behind Hypoallergenic Cats?

 When someone has a cat allergy, they are reacting to the proteins the cats create that are distributed along their saliva, skin, and urine.
-A major protein with regards to cat allergies is known as Fel d1, which is produced primarily by your cat’s skin.
+These proteins are called allergens.
+A major protein with regard to cat allergies is known as Fel d1, which is produced primarily by your cat’s skin.
 Additionally, cats also naturally produce dander, which is a microscopic composition of bits of dead skin that they shed throughout their life.

 All cats have these proteins and produce dander.
 Dander traps these proteins and releases them around your house as your cat naturally sheds.
 You aren’t going to find a protein-less cat.
 Therefore, there isn’t really any such thing as a hypoallergenic cat (or dog).